 So if you’ve ever had the following thoughts & questions about your Co-Founder… why do they do that, or why don’t they do that?
 Then it’s a sign that your partnership might benefit from relationship coaching!

-I'm looking for new clients to further develop this approach, so if you’re an investor or a Co-Founder who would like to find out more about the workplace relationship approach, please get in touch with firstname.lastname@example.org. or check out www.bendtheriver.org.
+I'm always interested in hearing from potential new clients to work with in this way, so if you’re an investor or a Co-Founder who would like to find out more about the workplace relationship approach, please get in touch with firstname.lastname@example.org. or check out www.bendtheriver.org.

-The Co-Founder Partnership Programme, ideal for those going for growth is £1800 for 12hrs of joint coaching, covering:
+The Co-Founder Partnership Programme, ideal for those going for growth for 12hrs of joint coaching, covering:

 1 Your co-story - who you have been together and how did you get to this point today?